FoundatioFx/Foundatio.Lucene/docs/guide/getting-started.md

 # Getting Started

-Foundatio.LuceneQuery is a library for parsing Lucene-style query strings and converting them to various output formats.
+Foundatio.Lucene is a library for parsing Lucene-style query strings and converting them to various output formats.
 This guide will walk you through the basic setup and your first query.

 ## Installation